BruceSteers/pkAppMan/Readme.md

 add a rule and set it to '/usr/bin/pluma' (it should be there) Then set the launchers command to 'pkexec pluma'
 Or 'pkexec pluma "<path to file>"' to open a file

+Right clicking an item gives option to create a launcher for you.
+Options are to create a desktop launcher or menu item.
+Launcher can be made for the app selected or for another program using the app selected.
+Ie,
+To make a launcher to run xed the text editor as root (assuming you've added it) Or to make a launcher for pkAppMan selecting gbr3 and choosing the pkAppMan exec when asked.

 Downloading...
 Download pkAppMan.gambas for the standalone application file.